covalentlybound/AHEaD-2021/Google-Cloud/README.md

 tb
 ```

-Now try making a line plot showing the trend of `total_revenue` over the years
+We have our table!
+Now try making a line plot showing the trend of
-with a line for each `county`.
-I'd suggest using `ggplot`.
-Make a pull request
+`total_revenue` over the years with a line for each `county`.
+I'd suggest using
-to push your code in this directory and edit this file to add your plot on this page (or you can use the Google Doc).
+`ggplot`.
+Make a pull request to push your code in this directory and edit this
+file to add your plot on this page (or you can use the Google Doc).

 `Delete this and put your figuers here`

 Sweet, hopefully that was painless.
 Now we can get started using STARR!

 ## STARR
-Coming soon!
+*(Coming soon!)*